Adaptive Estimation in Two-way Sparse Reduced-rank Regression

-\paragraph{Minimax lower bounds} The following theorem provides minimax risk lower bounds for estimating $A$ under all loss functions in \eqref{eq:loss}. \begin{theorem} Let the observed $X,Y$ be generated by \eqref{eq:model} with $Z$ having i.i.d.~$N(0,\sigma^2)$ entries.
-Suppose that the coefficient matrix $A\in \Theta(s,r,d,\gamma)$ for some $s\geq 2r$ and that the $(2s)$-sparse Riesz constants of the design matrix $X$ satisfy $K^{-1}\leq \kappa_-(2s) \leq \kappa_+(2s) \leq K$ for some absolute constant $K>1$.
+To assess the tightness of the error bounds in \prettyref{thm:upper}, we now provide minimax risk lower bounds for estimating $A$ under all loss functions in \eqref{eq:loss}. \begin{theorem} Let the observed $X,Y$ be generated by \eqref{eq:model} with $Z$ having i.i.d.~$N(0,\sigma^2)$ entries.
+Suppose that the coefficient matrix $A\in \Theta(s,k,r,d,\gamma)$ for some $k\geq 2r$ and $s\geq 2r$ and that the $(2s)$-sparse Riesz constants of the design matrix $X$ satisfy $K^{-1}\leq \kappa_-(2s) \leq \kappa_+(2s) \leq K$ for some absolute constant $K>1$.
 Then there exists a positive constant $c$ depending only on $\gamma$ and $\kappa_+(2s)$ such that the minimax risk for estimating $A$ satisfies

 for all $q\in [1,2]$. \end{theorem}